Moeaki Fotuaika

-He has previously played at representative level for Queensland in the State of Origin series.
+He has played at representative level for Queensland in the State of Origin series.

 Background

 Born in Gisborne, New Zealand, Fotuaika moved to Brisbane with his family in 2007 at age 7.

 He played his junior rugby league for the Greenbank Raiders and attended Keebra Park State High School before being signed by the Gold Coast Titans.

 Playing career

 Early career

 In 2015, Fotuaika played for the Souths Logan Magpies in the Cyril Connell Cup.

 In 2016, he moved up to the club's Mal Meninga Cup side.

 In 2017, Fotuaika joined the Gold Coast Titans, playing for their under-20s side, winning the club's Under-20 Player of the Year award.
 On 6 May 2017, Fotuaika represented the Junior Kiwis against the Junior Kangaroos.

 2018

 On 11 January, Fotuaika re-signed with the Titans until the end of the 2021 season, joining the club's NRL squad.
 He began the season playing for the Tweed Heads Seagulls in the Queensland Cup.

 In Round 9 of the 2018 NRL season, he made his NRL debut in the Titans' 18–32 loss to the Canberra Raiders.
 He played 16 games in his rookie season for the club, scoring two tries.
 On 19 September, he was selected in the Tonga 29-man squad for their Test match against Australia, but did not play.